cbaycity/small-media/README.md

 ## Current to do:

-1. Update login flow to throw an error for an incorrect login attempt.
+1. Move About to footer.
-2. Update headers to what you want the product to be.
+2. Adjust headers: Local, Projects, Friends, Profile
 3. Add a projects section (Notably, let artists add each other to a project.)
 4. Add a friends page and following projects.
 5. Have posts actually paste an update to the database.